RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Evaluation

 \subsection{Experiment 3: Tree Mapping Scheme}

 After validating \textit{purity threshold pruning}, we estimate the effectiveness of the proposed data placement strategies.
 Fig.~\ref{exp:fig_placement} presents the results of implementing \textit{ODR} and \textit{SPC} on XGBoost and unpruned Random Forest.
 Since unpruned Random Forest is usually more complex than XGBoost, the improvement of applying \textit{ODR} and \textit{SPC} on Random Forest is often more obvious.
 For energy-efficient mapping, \textit{ODR} presents more than 50\% reduction in all cases.
-Since $\#unique\_conditions$ of the models trained on CreditApproval and Letter datasets is an order of magnitude fewer than in other datasets, the improvement observed in the Random Forest trained on these two datasets is relatively limited.
+Since $\#unique\_conditions$ of the models trained on CreditApproval and Letter datasets is an order of magnitude fewer than in other datasets, the improvement observed in the Random Forests trained on these two datasets is relatively limited.
 For space-efficient mapping, \textit{SPC} exhibits notable improvement, with over 30\% reduction in every case, while \textit{FR} performs worse than the baseline in half of the cases.
 The underlying reason is that \textit{FR} only eliminates completely redundant path segments within a TCAM, whereas significant redundancy is still left behind.
 Thus, \textit{FR} beats \textit{naive independent mapping} only when the redundancy within a single tree is overwhelming.
 On the other hand, by greedily clustering similar paths together, \textit{SPC} minimizes redundancy while incurring less runtime computational overhead, consistently outperforming \textit{FR} and \textit{naive independent mapping} in all cases.
-The performance of applying \textit{SPC} to the Random Forest trained on the CreditApproval dataset is nearly optimal (\textit{SPC} requires 99 TCAMs, while the theoretical minimum is 98 for 6246 paths).
-However, the exceptionally strong performance of \textit{naive independent mapping} on this model limits the potential for further improvement.
-Experimental results show that implementing the tree mapping scheme alone yields $1.46\times$ to $21.30\times$ better space efficiency, highlighting the effectiveness of both \textit{ODR} and \textit{SPC}.
+Although applying \textit{SPC} to the Random Forest trained on the CreditApproval dataset yields minimum improvement, its performance is actually nearly optimal (\textit{SPC} requires 99 TCAMs, while the theoretical minimum is 98 for 6246 paths).
+The restricted improvement stems from the exceptional performance of \textit{naive independent mapping} on this model, which limits the potential for further improvement.
+Experimental results show that implementing the tree mapping scheme alone yields $1.46\times$ to $21.30\times$ capacity reduction, highlighting its effectiveness.